 - Hazmat — If you work with highly corrosive acids and solvents, hazardous material kits are for you.
 These absorbents are yellow and will easily absorb your hazardous liquids.

-What your spill kits contain
+2. What must your spill kits contain

 No matter what kinds of kits you have, there are certain things they definitely need to contain.
 The second thing you need to know about spill kits is what they should have in them.

-Your spill kits should include
+Your chemical spill kits should include

 - absorbents such as pads, socks, and pillows;